arez/arez/docs/at_memoize.md

 The component model also supports the definition of callback methods as described in the [computable values](computable_values.md) document.
 This feature is currently only available if the memoized method accepts zero parameters.
-The callbacks are defined by using the annotations: {@api_url: annotations.OnActivate}, {@api_url: annotations.OnDeactivate} and {@api_url: annotations.OnStale}.
+The callbacks are defined by using the annotations {@api_url: annotations.OnActivate}
+and {@api_url: annotations.OnDeactivate}.
 These methods are associated with the {@api_url: annotations.Memoize} annotated method via naming conventions or through explicit configuration.
 The exact requirements for methods annotated by these annotations is defined in the API documentation.